-Living Coasts Environmental Park is part of the Whitley Wildlife Conservation Trust, both are conservation, research and education charities dedicated to the protection of animals, plants and their environments, locally and internationally.
+Living Coasts is part of the Whitley Wildlife Conservation Trust.
+Both are conservation, research and education charities dedicated to the protection of animals, plants and their environments, locally and internationally.

 Wildlife conservation is a concern across the globe.
 Species and their habitats face a number of threats such as pollution, competition from introduced species, the illegal wildlife trade, habitat destruction and climate change, many of which are related to over-exploitation of natural resources by people.
 The Zoo and Trust support many conservation projects around the world.